SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-18-million-us-dead.md

 which will spread around the world soon.

 Why?
 Because the virus is evolving!
 Shown here is the cladogram ("family tree", more or less) of the various more widespread SARS-CoV2 variants.
+(There are thousands more; these are the ones that got serious notice because they were widespread and threatening.)
 Time proceeds left to right.
 The root of the tree on the left is the original Wuhan strain.
 The rest is mostly our fault for failing containment, public health, and vaccination.

 When you see a cladogram like this &ndash; frantically growing sideways to be very bushy, then all branches except one dying out &ndash; that's a sign of evolution in action.
 The